 Vehicle idling can be harmful, wasteful and largely unnecessary.
 At many of America's more than 130,000 public schools, collectively, prolonged idling by passenger vehicles occurs as parents drop off and pick up students every school day.
 The pick up period is when most of this idling occurs as vehicles queue up prior to dismissal for at least 15 minutes.

-We will implement up to 13 idle-free schools campaigns for the 2021-22 school year in Northern California: approximately eight in Bay Area counties and approximately five in Mendocino, Sacramento, and San Joaquin counties (additional Northern California counties can be considered), with participating high, middle, and elementary schools: grades 5-12.
+We will implement up to five idle-free schools campaigns for the 2022-23 school year in Northern California with participating high, middle, and elementary schools: grades 5-12.
 Combined funding from your individual donations and foundation grants will make it possible to run these campaigns at no cost to schools.

 WHY IDLE-FREE SCHOOLS CAMPAIGNS?

 These campaigns will raise awareness throughout the school community of each participating school.
 Students, staff, administrators and motorists will learn the compelling benefits in avoiding or lessening idling on school grounds, simply by turning engines off: